University of Minnesota Duluth: Opening of Duluth State Teachers College

 The 1906 Bulletin of the State Normal School describes the school at that time as "thoroughly modern in construction and equipment."
 Enrollment for 1903 was 127 and by 1906 it had increased to 202.
 A Model School with kindergarten through grade eight was maintained for "practice teaching".
 Many of the normal school graduates would be the sole instructor in rural areas with one-room schools for children through the eighth grade.
 The 1906 Bulletin lists the subjects the students were expected to complete in the two-year course:

 School Bionomy, Social Science, Psychology and Pedagogy, History and Civics, Physics, Chemistry, Algebra, Geometry, Zoology, Biology, Geography, Domestic Science, Music, English, Latin, Drawing, Manual Training, and others.
 The subjects were very detailed, for example English included Reviews in Grammar, Rhetoric, Theme Writing, Literary Interpretation, English Composition, Cicero, Caesar, and other subjects.
-Manuel training included simple basketry with the suggestion that the baskets that the children were taught to make could be used as sewing baskets in the sewing classes of Home Economics training.
+Manual training included simple basketry with the suggestion that the baskets that the children were taught to make could be used as sewing baskets in the sewing classes of Home Economics training.
 Weaving was taught using simple looms that the children had been taught to make.
 The use of both hand and electric carpentry tools was taught with the children completing a simple wooden project.